-We cannot afford delay in the fight against climate change.
-Reducing carbon emissions is a key priority for the Government, and transport has a critical role to play in the transition to a net zero carbon economy by 2050.
+Extreme events such as Cyclone Gabrielle have shown us that we cannot afford a delay in the fight against climate change.
+Reducing carbon emissions is a key priority for the Government, and transport has a critical role to play in the transition to a net-zero carbon economy by 2050.
 This work must be a priority for the Ministry now and into the future.
-It is vital we take a systems-wide approach to decarbonise the wider transport system and the Hīkina te Kohupara - Kia mauri ora ai te iwi: Transport Emissions - Pathways to Net Zero by 2050 strategy provides a strategic basis for this work.
+It is vital we take a systems-wide approach to decarbonise the wider transport system and the Hīkina te Kohupara - Kia mauri ora ai te iw: Transport Emissions - Pathways to Net Zero by 2050 strategy provides a strategic basis for this work.